aptech/docs/docs/CR-ols.rst

         If *_olsres* = 1, the residuals will be computed.

-        If the data is taken from a data set, a new data set will be created for the residuals, using the name in the global string variable *_olsrnam*.
-The residuals will be saved in this data set as an Nx1 column.
+        If the data is taken from a dataset, a new dataset will be created for the residuals, using the name in the global string variable *_olsrnam*.
+The residuals will be saved in this dataset as an Nx1 column.
-        The *resid* return value will be a string containing the name of the new data set containing the residuals.
+        The *resid* return value will be a string containing the name of the new dataset containing the residuals.
         If the data is passed in as a matrix, the *resid* return value will be the Nx1 vector of residuals.

     :rtype resid: residuals